essamalsaloum/wakooka.github.com/initmapjs/index.md

 __initmap.js__ allows you to embed Google Maps in a __nice, quick, and easy way__.
 The plugin gets rid of the boilerplate code to embed a Google Map.
 It also gives you __flexibility__ if you need to do more complex things.

-- HTML 5 Geolocation, get the user location
+- __HTML 5 Geolocation__, get the user location
-- Markers API to get, remove, update marker on the map
+- __Markers API__ to get, remove, update marker on the map
-- InfoWindows, can get attached to a marker easily
+- __InfoWindows__, can get attached to a marker easily
-- Controls, show/hide, and position each control on the map
+- __Controls__, show/hide, and position each control on the map

 ## Getting Started

 __initmap.js__ has two dependencies:

-- jQuery (minimum 1.9.1), initmap.js has been developped and tested using jQuery 1.9.1, no support will be added for previous versions
+- jQuery (minimum 1.9.1), initmap.js has been developped and tested using jQuery 1.9.1, no support will be added for previous versions;
 - Google Maps (v3)

 They both need to be loaded before __initmap.js__ :